 CAIIB’S ELECTIVE EXAM – INFORMATION TECHNOLOGY

 In this article we will talk about one of the most important topics of CAIIB’S ELECTIVE EXAM OF INFORMATION TECHNOLOGY which is Basel guidelines for E-banking.
 We will focus on guidelines for e-commerce in this article.
-The exam will be held in Nov 2022.
-At the end of the article you can also find CAIIB IT Study Material for your preparation.
+The exam will be held in June 2023.
+At the end of the article, you can also find CAIIB IT Study Material for your preparation.

-The IIBF administers the Certified Associates of Indian Institute of Bankers (CAIIB), also known as the second level JAIIB examination, between the months of June and December each year.
+The IIBF administers the Certified Associates of Indian Institute of Bankers (CAIIB), also known as the second-level JAIIB examination, between the months of June and December each year.
 Under the said Exam, three papers must be passed, one of which is optional.
-Paper 1 is on advanced bank management, Paper 2 is on bank financial management, and Paper 3 is an elective paper that can be chosen from six options, one of which is information technology.
+Paper 1 is on advanced bank management, Paper 2 is on bank financial management, Paper 3 is on Advanced Business & Financial Management, Paper 4 is Banking Regulations & Business Laws and Paper 5 is an elective paper that can be chosen from five options, one of which is Information technology & digital Banking.

-This elective exam introduces candidates to information technology concepts such as the impact of IT, software used for banking, computer languages, software, networks, and data communication; systems & designs such as models, life cycles of software development, data mining tools, etc.; banking applications including delivery channels, e-mails & alerts, service-level agreements; security, controls, and guidelines that provide information about it All of this is included in the section of the IT curriculum that is currently (2022) applicable for the CAIIB NOV EXAM.
+This elective exam introduces candidates to information technology concepts such as the impact of IT, software used for banking, computer languages, software, networks, and data communication; systems & designs such as models, life cycles of software development, data mining tools, etc.; banking applications including delivery channels, e-mails & alerts, service-level agreements; security, controls, and guidelines that provide information about it All of this is included in the section of the IT curriculum that has recently made applicable for the first time for CAIIB June EXAM & onwards.

 The purchasing and selling of goods and services, or the sending of money or data, over an electronic network, typically the internet, is referred to as e-commerce (or electronic commerce).
 These commercial exchanges might be either B2B (business-to-business), B2C (business-to-consumer), C2C (consumer-to-consumer), or C2B (consumer-to-business).